ABOUT MY BOOKS

 I've never read Jungle Book or Les Miserables, what else can I compare this book to to see if I'd like it?
 ACOM should appeal to fans of gritty criminal underworlds like Leigh Bardugo’s Six Of Crows, and Scott Lynch's The Lies Of Locke Lamora, lovers of high octane YA fantasy like Sabaa Tahir’s Ember In The Ashes, classical literature retellings in the vein of Marissa Meyer’s Lunar Chronicles and Danielle Paige’s Dorothy Must Die series…

 How diverse is A Court of Miracles?
 As a writer of color, representation is very important to me.
 I tried my best to introduce a diverse cast to the all-white narrative of Les Miserables, the main character of ACOM, Nina, is a POC and so are many of her compatriots.
-I also drawn on my own personal experiences with prejudice surrounding religion, class and race to illustrate the contrasting societies of the diversity-rich Miracle Court, and the all-white nobility/royal court.
+I also drew on my own personal experiences with prejudice surrounding religion, class and race to illustrate the contrasting societies of the diversity-rich Miracle Court, and the all-white nobility/royal court.

 Enquiries about foreign rights, permissions, blurb requests, or other business stuff ?
 Please contact my agent JOSH ADAMS